opencv/opencv/modules/imgproc/doc/motion_analysis_and_object_tracking.rst

 :ocv:func:`accumulateProduct`,
 :ocv:func:`accumulateWeighted`

-.. index:: accumulateSquare

 accumulateSquare
 --------------------
+Adds the square of a source image to the accumulator.

 .. ocv:function:: void accumulateSquare( InputArray src, InputOutputArray dst,  InputArray mask=noArray() )

-    Adds the square of a source image to the accumulator.

     :param src: Input image as 1- or 3-channel, 8-bit or 32-bit floating point.